ymustopa/abalone-rf/README.md

 https://archive.ics.uci.edu/ml/datasets/abalone/

 We will carry out the regression task of predicting the age of blacklip abalone based on various physical measurements.
-Although this was done with and without feature selection, the code we present is only for case of feature Here are the descriptions of the variables.
+Although this was done with and without feature selection, what we present in detail is the approach via feature selection; for the other approach we present only the normalized RMS error for comparison.
+Here are the descriptions of the variables.

 |	Name |	Data Type	 | Units | Description |